select a State to view locations

 - Use a Protective Cover: To keep dust or dirt from settling on your washer and dryer, cover them with a heavy blanket or tarp.

 Are You Looking for a Place to Store Your Washer and Dryer?

 It is important to store your washer and dryer in a dry location free from fluctuations in temperature and humidity.
 Unfortunately, this means that a basement or garage are not a smart location to store the appliances.
 If you’re in need of a smart location to store your washer and dryer, consider a self storage unit.
 A storage unit will keep your appliances out of the way and in a safe and secure location.
-Store Here has storage facilities in Alabama, California, Colorado, Georgia, Indiana, Kentucky, Michigan, Missouri, New Jersey, South Carolina, Tennessee, Texas and Wisconsin with climate controlled storage unit options available.
+Store Here has storage facilities in Alabama, California, Georgia, Indiana, Kentucky, Michigan, Missouri, South Carolina, Tennessee, Texas and Wisconsin with climate controlled storage unit options available.
 Contact us to rent a self storage unit today!